 Cirrus on the Anjuna Highway

-Now if you're really on the search for something meaningful, hip and underground, Cirrus has to be on your radar.
-This mysterious place whose exact whereabouts are shared with you only when you're a part of the inner circle, has some of the most rare talent behind the DJ console and the most spectacular sound system.
+Now if you're really on the search for something hip and underground, Cirrus has to be on your radar.
+This mysterious place whose exact whereabouts are shared with you only when you're a part of the inner circle, has some rare talent behind the DJ console and the most spectacular sound system.
 Run by DJ Iggy, Cirrus champions sustainability, collaborates with fellow musicians and hosts music lovers who often stick for the night and end up sleeping in hammocks.
 While here, you'll also be in the middle of wilderness...
 Look out for their Vinyl Ambulance (and stay clear if doggies scare you).
 Their events are made public to only a group of people who respect the rules of the place.
 As Iggy would say, "good luck finding Cirrus'.

 Hopping Frog in Anjuna